othaderek/voice-notes/README.md

 ### Playing the audio

 In order to play the audio, I want to store the audio in the app state and whenever I click play button in the dashboard I a running play on the audio in state.
 There should only ever be audio in state if a voice note has been clicked.
+In order for us to query the correct audio file we have to store the uuid in the VoiceNote component and that needs to happen on creation.

 ### Testing